Lagarde assures Mursi IMF ready to help Egypt

 She also congratulated Mursi on his election as president, "which represents an important step forward in Egypt's transition," the spokesperson said.

-However, no timetable has been set for an IMF staff visit to Egypt to discuss a $3.2 billion (2.03 billion pounds) IMF loan.
+However, no timetable has been set for an IMF staff visit to Egypt to discuss a $3.2 billion IMF loan.
 That "will depend on the formation of the government," the spokesperson said.

 The Muslim Brotherhood's Mursi is due to be sworn into office on Saturday, making him Egypt's first Islamist president.
 He and Lagarde spoke on Thursday.